kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Exam Prep/README.md

 #### Module 2: SQL Database Terms ([Practices](./Codes/module2.sql))

 >"In this module, we'll explore some of the key terms you'll need to know when building SQL Databases.
-We will compare and contrast the ANY and ALL operators, distinguish between COMMIT and ROLLBACK, and explore pseudocolumns.
+We will compare and contrast the `ANY` and `ALL` operators, distinguish between `COMMIT` and `ROLLBACK`, and explore pseudocolumns.
 We will also give examples for some of these terms."
 >- Demonstrate an understanding of the database terms presented
->- Compare and contrast the ANY and ALL operators
+>- Compare and contrast the `ANY` and `ALL` operators
->- Describe the difference between COMMIT and ROLLBACK
+>- Describe the difference between `COMMIT` and `ROLLBACK`
 >- Explain what a pseudocolumn is and its purpose

 #### Module 3: Key Constraints and the USING Clause ([Exercises](./Codes/Exercises.md))

 >"In this module, we'll review primary and foreign keys, delving a little more into their constraints.
-We'll also explore the USING clause and what it is used for."
+We'll also explore the `USING` clause and what it is used for."
 >- Explain how to automatically generate a value in a table
 >- List the characteristics of Foreign Key Constraints
 >- List the primary characteristics of Primary Key Constraints
 >- Demonstrate how to define a primary key in your table
->- Describe the USING clause, what it does, and how to use it
+>- Describe the `USING` clause, what it does, and how to use it

 #### Module 4: Functions, Subqueries, Pseudocolumns, and Views ([Exercises](./Codes/Exercises.md))

->"In this module, we'll take a look at INSTRING and SUBSTRING functions and demonstrate naming a column using an alias.
+>"In this module, we'll take a look at `INSTRING` and `SUBSTRING` functions and demonstrate naming a column using an alias.
 We will also explore subqueries and take another look at pseudocolumns.
 Lastly, we'll discuss views and compare them with materialized views."
->- Explain the INSTRING and SUBSTRING functions
+>- Explain the `INSTRING` and `SUBSTRING` functions
 >- Demonstrate giving a column an alias
 >- Define subquery and explain when you may use one
 >- Compare and contrast Views and Materialized Views